 - Try not to force decisions too quickly, be patient.

 Do you have any tips for how to love an ENFJ?
 We’d love to hear them!
 Do not hesitate to let us know if you have any comments or tips.

 What personality type goes best with ENFJ?

-Which personality type is the most sexually active?
+Which personality type is the most intimately active?

-The ENTJ is the personality type who is the most sexually active.
+The ENTJ is the personality type who is the most intimately active.
 Being a charming and confident extrovert, of course, helps.